ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa5-draft/index.md

   code depending on its software license.
 There are also simple intellectual honesty issues around giving credit to the right sources.
 If you can't answer these questions up front, it may be the case that you shouldn't even be _looking_ at other code that solves your problem until you have answers.
+This is usually the case in programming courses, for example.
 - More practically, does the code actually do what you want?
 If it's a method, are the inputs and outputs the types your program will expect?
 Does it match your performance expectations in terms of its runtime?
 If you need to change